 TABLE OF CONTENTS

-Lenders ask for the necessary documentation to ensure you qualify for a home loan, including job history, tax returns, pay stubs, and other types of proof of income.
+Lenders ask for a variety of documentation to ensure you qualify for a home loan, including job history, tax returns, pay stubs, and other types of proof of income.

 Tax returns help the lender determine your ability to repay based on information about last year’s income.
 Income verification for a mortgage is crucial because it helps a lender determine your level of risk and whether you can afford to repay the loan.

 However, not everyone has pay stubs.
-Freelancers, entrepreneurs, and business owners work for themselves, so they don’t get regular paychecks like regular employees.
+Freelancers, entrepreneurs, and business owners work for themselves, so they don’t get regular paychecks like W-2 employees.
 Instead, they must verify their income in other ways.

 So do you need pay stubs to buy a house?
 Yes and no. Regular employees must use pay stubs to document their income for a mortgage lender.
-However, individuals who don’t have pay stubs can provide other types of proof of income—like tax returns and bank statements—to demonstrate their ability to repay a mortgage.
+However, individuals who don’t have pay stubs can provide other types of proof of income—like tax returns, proof of assets, and bank statements—to demonstrate their ability to repay a mortgage.

 A photo with documents blurred in the foreground on a table with keys and a tabletop house and a person holding a pen to the papers.